All Aboard: Volunteers work to get train rolling again at NC Museum of Dolls, Toys and Miniatures - Salisbury Post

 In their retirement, both men have picked up the nostalgic hobby.

-Jung, who lives in Lexington, was recruited two years ago to refurbish and reinvigorate the train set at the NC Museum of Dolls, Toys and Miniatures.
+Jung, who lives in Lexington, was recruited two years ago to refurbish and reinvigorate the train set at the N.C.
+Museum of Dolls, Toys and Miniatures.
 He is now being assisted in that endeavor by Klebaur, who moved to Salisbury from New Bern less than a year ago.

 The two men, both of whom have backgrounds in electrical engineering, only started working on the train set in the previous couple weeks.
 Now, they’re in the process of taking inventory of what trains and accessories are there.
 Jung has been rummaging around underneath the tables holding the tracks, where much of the equipment was stored.